leonardehrenfried/python-sdk/README.rst

 The relayr Python Library
 =========================

 Welcome to the relayr Python Library.
-The repository provides you Python developers with programmatic access points to the relayr platform.
+The repository provides Python developers with programmatic access points to the relayr platform.

-These include access to the relayr cloud via the relayr API_ as well as direct connection to the relayr WunderBar sensors, via Bluetooth Low Energy (using BlueZ_ on Linux).
+These include access to the relayr cloud via the relayr API_ as well as direct connection to the relayr WunderBar sensors, via Bluetooth Low Energy (using BlueZ_ on Linux, still very experimental).

 Installation